SAP-samples/teched2022-DA264/exercises/ex2/README.md

 23. This filters the data with only claims containing an invalid drug.
 <br>![](/exercises/ex2/images/Ex02_Part01_23.png)

-24. Click the menu next to the 'DRUG_NAME' Column Header, and sort acending.
+24. Click the menu next to the 'DRUG_NAME' column header, and sort acending.
 <br>![](/exercises/ex2/images/Ex02_Part01_24.png)

 25. The data are sorted by 'DRUG_NAME' by ascending order, but the first records contains null values.